bappasahabapi/tech-hunter/Readme.md

-This is start up branch only front end design part is done. [copyright]
+This is start up branch only front end design part is done.

 Resource Link:[https://ui.shadcn.com/docs/components/]